yugidazai/CodingTest/README.md

 ##Getting Started
 *	Register for a free API key at: https://developer.forecast.io/
 *	The API to query is https://api.forecast.io/forecast/{Your API key here}/{latitude},{longitude}.
 We would like you to obtain the geolocation using the API’s available from the mobile operating system.
+*	Submissions for the Android platform may only use third party libraries or open source code for the purpose of unit testing.
-*	The use of frameworks, libraries, and open-source code is allowed – but please reference their use in comments in the code.
+*	For other platforms the use of frameworks, libraries, and open-source code is allowed – but please reference their use in comments in the code.
 Please use package management for open source dependencies where suitable.
 *	When complete, please fork this repository, commit your code via the GIT tools, and send us a pull request.